ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 You can use your computer's central processing unit (CPU) to mine ether.
 This is no longer profitable, since GPU miners are roughly two orders of magnitude more efficient.
-However, you can use CPU mining to mine of the testnet or a private chain for the purposes of creating ether to test contracts and transactions without spending your real ether on the live network.
+However, you can use CPU mining to mine on the testnet or a private chain for the purposes of creating ether to test contracts and transactions without spending your real ether on the live network.
 Note that ether (sourced from faucet or earned via mining) has no value other than using it for testing purposes.
 It is most unlikely there will ever be a proper market for testnet ether.